THE UNDERGRADUATE STUDENT GRANTS PROGRAMME IS NOW CLOSED FOR APPLICATIONS FOR THE 2023-24 ACADEMIC YEAR.

 - Our Students Say

-All applicants must meet show a financial need and an inability to secure those funds from public sources, personal savings and/or familial support (including parental or partner support as appropriate).
-Receipt of other bursary/grant/scholarship funding does not exclude you from applying for a Leathersellers’ Student Grant, though a shortfall must be shown.
+All applicants must show a financial need and an inability to secure those funds from public sources, personal savings and/or familial support (including parental or partner support as appropriate).
+Receipt of other bursary/grant/scholarship funding does not exclude you from applying for a Leathersellers’ Undergraduate Student Grant, though a shortfall should be shown.

 All applicants are asked to explain why they have chosen the particular course to study, their future aspirations and how those will contribute to society.